Pilot1782/Live_Chess_Vision/readme.md

 The far right is a textual representation of the board, with the capital letters being white and the lowercase letters being black.

-Under the right image is the best move for white and black.
+Under the right image is the best move for white and black, along with their respective evaluation.

 The title shows the certainty of the board positions.